jaboll-ai/Uraniarr/README.md

 # Uraniarr

-[Uraniarr](https://de.wikipedia.org/wiki/Urania) is a FastAPI-based application for scraping book metadata from Thalia.de, managing authors, series, and editions in a SQLite database via SQLModel, and integrating NZB downloading through SABnzbd.
+[Uraniarr](https://de.wikipedia.org/wiki/Urania) is a FastAPI-based application for scraping book metadata from a german vendor, managing authors, series, and editions in a SQLite database via SQLModel, and integrating NZB downloading through SABnzbd.
 It follows a somewhat clean architecture, so if you are interested in contributing, please do so!

 ## Features